kosmetism/react-soundplayer/README.md

 ##### `resolveUrl`

-_(String)_ - this could be regular link from SoundCloud web app which points to track or playlist, examples:
+_(String)_ - this could be regular link from SoundCloud web app which points to track or playlist, example urls:

 ```javascript
 // track